-\section{CONCLUSIONS}
+\section{Conclusions}

 A simple and general technique to implement the SD algorithm with low computational complexity is proposed in this paper.
 The focus of the technique is on reducing the average number of operations required at each node for SD.
-The BER performance of the proposed SD is the same as conventional SD.
-Moreover, a substantial complexity reduction is achieved.
-Simulation results are provided for $2\times2$ and $4\times4$ systems employing $4$-QAM and $64$-QAM.
-The complexity gains for the average numbers of real multiplications and real additions are substantial, ranging from $70\%$ to $90\%$ and $40\%$ to $75\%$ respectively, based on the number of antennas and the constellation size of modulation schemes.
-These complexity gains become larger as the system dimension or the modulation alphabet size increases.
+The BER performance of the proposed SD is the same as conventional SD, and a substantial complexity reduction is achieved.
+Furthermore, an application of SD employing a proposed smart implementation with very low computational complexity for calculating the soft bit metrics of a bit-interleaved convolutional-coded MIMO system is presented.
+Simulation results show that these approaches achieve substantial gains in terms of the computational complexity for both uncoded and coded MIMO systems.